K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/20-21/2021

+    1.Improved Spectrum performance a bit in a few ways.
+        a.
+Now assign out-of-view bound pixel plots to a min or max value to ensure they get plotted.
+This helps prevent stale data.
+This sped up the draw speed a bit also for some reason.
+Particularly helps when the ref level is set very low.
+        b.
+Added a timer to clear the spectrum plot area if there is no FFT data available for any reason over X time.
+        c.
+Tweaked plot averaging rules to prevent out of array bounds reads of FFT data.
+    2. Added a "Starting Network" message in noticeable Blue text in the space the clock will occupy once it gets started up.
+The network startup takes several seconds to initialize so the spectrum is blank during this wait.
+    3. Moved the waterfall update rate timer into Spectrum_RA8875,h file and the setting into the spectrum layout record so each layout can have its optimum speed.
+Smaller size plots take less draw time permitting faster update rates.
+    4. Removed severa spectrum layout records.
+Will resize the remaining ones.
+These may be use for spot zooms in a small window.
+    5. More button tweaks.

 ## 3/20/2021

     1. Major UI layout work.
 There are now on-screen labels for most everything a normal radio would have indicators for.